drshahizan/special-topic-data-engineering/materials/notes/mod3.md

 **Advantages of NoSQL Database:**

-1)Flexibility

-NoSQL database has flexible schema and this makes it easier to add or remove data fields or change the structure of the data
+1)`F`lexibility:` NoSQL database has flexible schema and this makes it easier to add or remove data fields or change the structure of the data

-2)Scalability

-NoSQL database often use sharding and partitioning to distribute data across multiple servers and nodes
+2)`Scalability:`NoSQL database often use sharding and partitioning to distribute data across multiple servers and nodes

-3)Less on-going database maintainance

-easier for maintainance because of automatically partition and replicate information across nodes
+3)`Less on-going database maintainance:`easier for maintainance because of automatically partition and replicate information across nodes

-4)Cost-effective

-NoSQL database runs on commodity hardware and it does not require expensive licenses
+4)`Cost-effective:`NoSQL database runs on commodity hardware and it does not require expensive licenses

 **Disadvantage of NoSQL**

-1)Less flexible query
+1)`Less flexible query:`

-2)Less Mature compare to SQL
+2)`Less Mature compare to SQL:`

+3)`NoSQL isn't designed to scale by itself:`

 ## Types of NoSQL database